-The member contribution requirements and the benefits payable for Scheme members are specified in terms of Members' salaries.
+The member contribution requirements and the benefits payable for Plan members are specified in terms of Members' salaries.
 Salary is defined as the member's regular wages or salary including any regular allowances but excluding commission, overtime, bonuses and non-regular allowances.
-However, for the purposes of determining Employers' obligations under the Superannuation Guarantee (Administration) Act, the salary is the superannuation salary capped at a maximum contribution base prescribed under the Superannuation Guarantee legislation.
+However, for the purposes of determining an employers' obligations under the Superannuation Guarantee (Administration) Act, the salary is the superannuation salary capped at a maximum contribution base prescribed under the Superannuation Guarantee legislation.

 With effect from 1 July 2008 Superannuation Guarantee legislation has required contributions to be based on Ordinary Time Earnings ('OTE'), however Salarylink benefits continue to be based on the Salary definition in the Trust Deed.
+A minimum benefit is also calculated to ensure Superannuation Guarantee requirements are met.